-Concerns or complaints about the headteacher should be reported to the chair of governors, whose contact details are displayed in the staff room for any member of staff to use in such an instance.
+Concerns or complaints about the headteacher should be reported to the CEO, whose contact details are displayed in the staff room for any member of staff to use in such an instance.
 The 'Yellow form' should also be used for that purpose as above.